TREATMENT OF PHIMOSIS

 Tight foreskin can also be caused by skin conditions:

-- Lichen sclerosus or Balanitis Xerotica Obliterans (BXO) – scarring skin condition which may involve foreskin and glans (head) of penis caused progressive phimosis
+- Lichen sclerosus or Balanitis Xerotica Obliterans (BXO) – scarring skin condition which may involve foreskin and glans (head) of the penis caused progressive tight foreskin

 - Lichen planus – a non-infectious skin condition which may affect foreskin